There’s a rich history of Chinese ghosts — as many as 1,520 spirits have been compiled.

 The Chinese tiger god is a friendly and whimsical being who sometimes appears in human form, other times in a human body with a tiger’s head.
 Hu Shen likes to tap people on the shoulders from the back and converse with them.
 Friendly yet powerful, Hu Shen can command tigers.
 If you’re lost in the woods and run into this being, you’re in luck.
 He likes to guide lost travelers through woods and forests.

-These Chinese ghouls were believed to be the ghosts of a pair of friends who were in death as they were in life.
+These Chinese ghouls were believed to be the ghosts of a pair of friends who were chums in death as they were in life.
 They were given the task of hunting stray souls by Yan Wang, king of the underworld.
-There has been, and still is, much love for this pair of ghoulish helpers in Chinese pop culture.
+There has been, and still is, much love for this pair of ghoulish helpers in Chinese pop culture and in ceremonies around areas such as Fujian.
 If you’d like to read more about them, see my previous article on Hei Bai Wuchang here.

-Tailless Black Li is a black dragon without a tail, banisher of floods, venerated in northeastern-most China.
-Legend says this black dragon was born into a family with the name of Li.
-When he turned into a dragon, many feared he was a monster, and cut off his tail.
+Tailless Black Li is a black dragon without a tail and is known as the banisher of floods, venerated in northeastern-most China.
+Legend says that this black dragon was born into a family with the name of Li.
+When he transformed into a dragon, many feared that he was a monster, and cut off his tail.
 But Li Hei still loved his homeland very much.
 When the white dragon brought on the floods, he subdued them.
 The villagers severely regretted how they had treated Li Hei, so they named their province Heilongjiang (Black Dragon River).
 The Bai minority in Yunnan have a similar myth that involves a dragon pearl and a little yellow dragon.

 Fierce protector gods who devour ghosts and demons.
 They come in multitudes.
 Some live in the human world, others in the heavens.
 Due to their demon-like appearance, they have often been seen as such in pop culture — vampiric, women-snatching, haunters of the wilderness.
 The female Ye Cha are generally much better-looking.
 There are depictions of friendly Ye Cha, such Pu Songling’s account in Strange Stories from a Chinese Studio.
-These creatures are popular with tattooists.
+These creatures are popular with tattooists and also lend their name to a Chinese metalcore band.

 A bird demon that can shed its feathers and turn into a beautiful woman.
 Her favorite hobby is to snatch children at night.
 In the old days, children’s laundry had to be taken in before nighttime, to prevent the demon from dotting the clothes with blood to mark her prey.
 Gu Huo Niao has graced the pages of classical and modern Chinese literature, and continues to haunt computer games not only from China but also Southeast Asia.

-An immortal who lives in a painting, tied to the painting by the capturing of her image.
+An immortal who lives in a painting and is tied to the painting by the capturing of her image.
 Sometimes it’s a spirit or ghost in hiding that has possessed the painting.
 Usually female, she falls for the scholar who stands in front of the painting day and night, besotted by her image.
-At the end of the story, she is often obligated to return to the painting, causing the painting to change.
+At the end of the story, she is often obligated to return to the painting, causing it to change.
 She is a popular literary and cinematic plot device employed in classical as well as modern works.

 The White Bone Spirit is really a pile of bones from an ancient female corpse.
 She can transform into her original living form, which is beautiful.
 She is both deadly and wily, and knows the human heart.
-Bai Gu Jing lives in her cave with her demon minions, and remains one of best loved demons in Journey to the West.
-Various designs of her appearance, as seen on film and TV since China’s classic TV dramatization of the novel in the 1980s, are excellent illustrations of the Chinese gothic.
+Bai Gu Jing lives in her cave with her demon minions, and remains one of best-loved demons in Journey to the West.
+There are various designs of her appearance, as seen on film and TV since China’s classic TV dramatization of the novel in the 1980s, which are excellent illustrations of the Chinese gothic.
 More recent adaptations, such as Zhang Jizhong’s 2011 TV series, have treated her with more sympathy by providing her with a harrowing backstory.

-A nine-headed bird, an inauspicious being in ethnic Han myths.
-It was said to have had ten heads originally, but one was cut off by a hunter on the orders of Zhou Gongdan, a politician and thinker of Western Zhou (10th to 8th centuries BCE).
-Blood gushing from its headless neck, the Jiu Tou Niao sucks out the spirit energy of children.
+This nine-headed bird is an inauspicious being in ethnic Han myths.
+It was said to have had ten heads originally, but one was cut off by a hunter on the orders of Zhou Gongdan, a politician and thinker of the Western Zhou (10th to 8th centuries BCE) dynasty.
+With blood gushing from its headless neck, the jiu tou niao sucks out the spirit energy of children.
 In the old days, during the time the bird was believed to appear, lights were extinguished very early and dogs sent out.
-The Jiu Tou Niao is well documented in texts of the Tang and Song dynasties.
+The jiu tou nao is well documented in texts of the Tang and Song dynasties.

 Named after its distinctive cry, this giant crane-like bird is believed to cause, or be the harbinger of, fires.
 Its myth was first documented in the Classic of Mountains and Seas.
 Some versions say that Bi Fang stole fire from the heavens and gifted it to humans.

-A Chinese plague monster with the body of bull, a snake’s tail, and a third eye on its head.
+A Chinese plague monster with the body of a bull, a snake’s tail, and a third eye on its head.
 It lives on the Taishan Mountains and has been documented in the Classic of Mountains and Seas.
 Where the Fei appears, rivers and marshes dry up, grass and trees wither, and plagues spread.
-Considering the similarity of the Fei’s appearance to Pantyhose Taro in the manga Ranma ½, I wonder if someone from China had drowned in Níuhèmànmáorénnìquán?
+Considering the similarity of the Fei’s appearance to Pantyhose Taro in the manga Ranma ½, I wonder if someone from China had drowned in Níuhèmànmáorénnìquán (the so-called “Spring of the Drowned”)?

 A bird the size of a quail, with yellow fur and a red beak.
 Its flesh can cure plagues and parasites.